-We examine bargaining dynamics between the CEO and the board of directors using a newly constructed panel of data from 1918 to 2011.
-In the year that a new CEO is hired, board independence increases significantly, consistent with new CEOs having less bargaining power initially.
-We find that as the CEO’s tenure (and thus power) increases, an additional year on the job is associated with a significant decline in board independence, an increase in the probability that the CEO holds the board chairman title, and an increase in compensation.
-The tenure-board independence relation is weaker when there is more uncertainty about the CEO’s ability and after events that reduce CEO power, such as targeting by activist investors.
-We also find that powerful CEOs are less likely to be replaced conditional on poor firm performance and that board structure is highly persistent.
-Finally, event studies document a positive market reaction when powerful CEO’s die in office, in contrast to no market reaction to typical CEO deaths, consistent with powerful CEOs becoming entrenched.
+We examine CEO-board dynamics using a new panel dataset that spans 1918 to 2011.
+Substantial director turnover occurs when a new CEO is hired but, despite this turnover, board structure is persistent.
+The changes in board structure that do occur are consistent with bargaining and dynamic agency theories: (i) In the year that a new CEO is hired, board independence increases significantly, consistent with increased monitoring of an unproven CEO; (ii) As the CEO’s tenure increases, board independence declines, the probability increases that the CEO becomes board chair, and compensation increases; (iii) The tenure-board-independence relation is weaker following poor performance, when there is more uncertainty about the CEO’s ability and after events that reduce CEO power, such as targeting by activist investors; (iv) CEOs with a history of success are less likely to be replaced conditional on poor firm performance.
+Finally, event studies document a positive market reaction when powerful CEOs die in office, in contrast to no market reaction to typical CEO deaths, consistent with powerful CEOs becoming entrenched.

 Suggested Citation: Suggested Citation